 Camframe’s framers are trained to Conservation framing standards and can advise on all aspects of the care of your valuable artworks.

-It is no good dealing with a framer who does not know his Picasso’s from his Shane Clark’s, whoever he is!
-You don’t want the framer looking after your valuable work of art when they are unaware of its value.
-Any framer good framer will have insurance to cover the storage of valuable artworks, but if in doubt it is best to ask.
+A picture framer who doesn’t know his Picasso’s from his Shane Clark’s, whoever Picasso is, should take a history of art diploma!
+You don’t want the framer looking after your valuable works of art if they are unaware of their value.
+Any good framer will have insurance to cover the storage of valuable artworks, but if in doubt, it is best to ask.

-The easiest way to test if your framer is good or not is to let them lead you.
-If they are confident with the language of visual things, if they say things like, that colour is too cool, or overpowering, or make observations about the artwork, or ask you where it will hang, you probably are at the right place to have your artwork framed.
+If your picture framer is confident in the language of visual things if they say things like, that colour is too cool, or overpowering, or make observations about the artwork, or asks you where it will hang, you are probably in safe hands.

 The riddle as to why so many picture framers have beards has yet to be solved.

 The most exasperating aspect of the picture framing process is when dust mysteriously appears trapped between the glass and the mount after you have put the whole sandwich of glass, artwork and backing card together, and after you have checked and re-checked that the mount and glass have no dust particles.
 Arguuu!
 The only thing you can do is take it all apart again and clean all surfaces of dust.

 The putting together of a picture frame is the most time-consuming stage of the process.
 The framer must be meticulous at this vital point, and have nerves of steel.
 If every frame went together smoothly framers would be rich, they don’t, time is their money to be wasted!